github/docs/content/apps/oauth-apps/building-oauth-apps/creating-a-custom-badge-for-your-oauth-app.md

 ## Next steps

-For more information about creating a Marketplace listing for this app, see "[Listing on GitHub Marketplace](/marketplace/listing-on-github-marketplace/)".
+For more information about creating a Marketplace listing for this app, see "[AUTOTITLE](/apps/publishing-apps-to-github-marketplace/listing-an-app-on-github-marketplace)".

 {% endif %}